bgopi23/tp/docs/DeveloperGuide.md

 6. **Restrict the number of weight entries per day to 1**

 Since a client's weight won't change much within a day, we can restrict the number of weight entries per day to 1.
 Having multiple weight entries within a day would also distort the weight-tracking graph.

+7. **Remove unnecessary prefixes in commands**

+Some commands require the use of unnecessary prefixes which might slightly inconvenience the user.

+For example, the `fitdelete` command currently has the format `fitdelete INDEX n/EXERCISE_NAME`.
+Removing the requirement of specifying the `n/` prefix will provide greater convenience to the user by requiring them to type less.
+Furthermore, it will address issues that come with specifying multiple `n/` prefixes.